jtonglet/jtonglet/README.md

 - 🎓 I graduated Summa Cum Laude in June 2022 with an average of 85.84% and the LIRIS award for the best Master's thesis
 - 🤖 In 2022-2023, I am pursuing an advanced Master's degree in Artificial Intelligence at KULeuven
 - 💹 I am writing a thesis on in-context learning for [multimodal financial numerical reasoning](https://github.com/jtonglet/Numerical-Hybrid-QA-Literature)
+- 👨‍🔬 In September 2023, I will join the ELLIS PhD program under the supervision of Prof. Iryna Gurevych at TU Darmstadt

 <!--  [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jtonglet&exclude_repo=belgian-MP-tweets&hide=jupyter%20notebook)](https://github.com/anuraghazra/github-readme-stats) -->